ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Thread-local data is a fragile mechanism that introduces unnecessary failure points, is often a symptom of poor design, and is unfit for use in subsystems, particularly at the operating-system-level, for a variety of reasons:

 1. Thread-affinity issues
-    - A subsystem that creates thread-local data ties itself to the lifetime of the thread it created the data on, once that thread exits the thread-local data is invalid to use on any thread ([a source of `DllMain` issues on Windows](https://devblogs.microsoft.com/oldnewthing/20040127-00/?p=40873))
+    - A subsystem that creates thread-local data ties itself to the lifetime of the thread it created the data on, once that thread exits the thread-local data is invalid to use on any thread
     - Subsystems should avoid imposing strict threading requirements on other subsystems or the application
     - Keeping track of the caller is always best performed by explictly passing a context structure around, as is commonly done by C libraries like [SQLite with its `sqlite3` structure](https://www.sqlite.org/c3ref/sqlite3.html), rather than assuming the caller's identity is tied to the thread its on like COM does with its `CoInitialize`/`CoInitializeEx` functions
+    - This fact combined with dynamic library loading, especially through delay loading, being common on Windows makes thread-local data a [source of module initialization routine issues on Windows](https://devblogs.microsoft.com/oldnewthing/20040127-00/?p=40873)
+      - Conversely, [POSIX recommends creating thread-local data in a module initialization routine](https://pubs.opengroup.org/onlinepubs/9799919799/functions/pthread_key_create.html) as a valid approach to creating thread-local data because Unix systems typically load all their libraries from the main thread at process startup and the main thread should live until the end of the process
 2. Dynamically allocated thread-local storage can quickly run out of indexes
     - TLS has [1088 maximum slots per-process](https://devblogs.microsoft.com/oldnewthing/20170712-00/?p=96585) and FLS has [128 maximum slots per-process](https://ntdoc.m417z.com/fls_maximum_available)
     - glibc thread-specific data has [1024 maximum keys per-process](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/unix/sysv/linux/bits/local_lim.h#L63-L64)